12 – Best Countries To Outsource Software Development in 2023 (Statistical Analysis)

 Your in-house team collaborates with the ODC’s Project Manager, allowing you to concentrate on essential tasks while outsourcing specific development tasks.

-A dedicated offshore development center (ODC) is like having a specialized team of IT experts working from a remote location.
+dedicated offshore development center (ODC) is like having a specialized team of IT experts working from a remote location.
 It’s a flexible setup that suits both startups and big companies.

 With an ODC, you can add skilled software engineers to your existing team without a long-term commitment.
 This means you can adjust the team size as needed for your project.